 Religious Categories (minister of religion, religious worker)

 Under the new system, it is easier for individuals to switch into the Minister of Religion category.
-Inexperienced religious workers could potentially secure entry clearance as Religious Workers, and then switch into the Minister of Religion category from inside the UK – once they are able to undertake a key leading role within their faith-based organisation or religious order, and once their English language skills have improved.
+Inexperienced religious workers could potentially secure entry clearance as Religious Workers, and then switch into the Minister of Religion category from inside the UK.

-If you have any further questions in relation to switching your visa category or need assistance on your current immigration situation, please contact our specialist immigration team on 0161 234 68007 (Manchester) or 0203 752 6620 (London), or complete the contact form below.
+If you have any further questions in relation to switching immigration category or need assistance on your current immigration situation, please contact our specialist immigration team 0161 234 68007 (Manchester) or 0203 752 6620 (London)., or complete our online contact form below.